 By KillerRONS.COM’s James Monroe and Scott Offermann

 We at KillerRONS.COM believe that methanol is one of the most misunderstood and misrepresented components used today in sportsman drag racing.
-Methanol (“Alcohol” as it is referred to by most) is used by a relatively small percentage of racers but their successes are seen all over the country every weekend in numbers that are significantly out of proportion.
-Alcohol was used in 2010 by the NHRA Super Pro National champion, Lucas Oil Divisional Series champions, winners of “Big Money” bracket events and countless local event and track champions.
-Even with that obvious success this fuel suffers from a severe case of poor public relations.
-This bad P.R. has ranged from engine builders who discourage it based upon their own dyno findings to racers who possibly had a poor experience with the fuel to individuals who have no personal experience with the fuel and are only passing along hearsay.
-One of our main goals at KillerRONS.COM is to educate the existing or future “Alcohol Racer” with solid information that will help them utilize what we believe to be the best fuel for most applications.
-In this article we will focus on “Seasonal Performance” and how it relates to the ultimate consistency of your racecar through your racing fuel of choice.
+Methanol (“Alcohol” as it is referred to by most) is used by a minority of racers but their successes are seen all over the country every weekend in numbers that are significantly out of proportion.
+Alcohol is used by Super Pro National champions, Lucas Oil Divisional Series champions, winners of “Big Money” bracket events and countless local event and track champions every year.
+Even with these obvious successes, this fuel suffers from a severe case of poor public relations.
+This bad P.R. ranges from engine builders who discourage it based upon their personal dyno findings to racers who possibly had a poor experience with the fuel to individuals who have no personal experience and are only passing along hearsay.
+One of our main goals at KillerRONS.COM is to educate existing or future “Alcohol Racers” with solid information that will help them utilize what we believe to be the best fuel for most applications.
+In this article we will focus on “Seasonal Performance” and how it relates to the consistency of your racecar through your racing fuel of choice.

-By this point in the racing season most of us have raced in a wide sampling of weather conditions.
-These conditions ranged from cool and dry in the spring to extremely hot and sticky in the summer months.
-The current unpredictable fall weather can bring both extremes and everything in between.
+Throughout a season most of us will race in a wide sampling of weather conditions.
+These conditions range from cool and dry in the spring to extremely hot and sticky in the summer months.
+The unpredictable fall weather can bring both extremes and everything in between.
 As the weather changes from season to season none of us are immune to experiencing peaks and valleys in performance.
 Unfortunately some combinations are affected more than others.
 If you are part of this group you may be suffering from the anxiety brought on by what we like to call “Seasonal Performance”.
 When racers call KillerRONS.COM inquiring about switching to an alcohol fuel system they are asked a series of questions.
-Being that an overwhelming majority of inquiries are from gasoline users wishing to switch fuels one of the first questions they are typically asked about is their current performance numbers.
+An overwhelming majority of inquiries are from gasoline users wishing to switch fuels.
+One of the first questions they are typically asked about is their current performance numbers.
 The answer almost always begins with a statement such as, “In the spring my car ran pretty good but it is currently running significantly slower than that.”
-The good news is that it doesn’t have to be this way and these callers are usually convinced of that based upon competitor and friend experiences.
+The good news is that it doesn’t have to be this way and these callers are usually convinced of that based upon competitor and friend's experiences.
 Racers who choose alcohol for their engine have a race car that is nearly as quick and fast in the dead of the summer as it is in the early spring or late fall.
 The goal of this article is to provide you with a general understanding of “Seasonal Performance” and offer our ideas as to why it occurs.
 Specifically we will discuss why burning alcohol in your racing engine will make it less reactive to atmospheric changes during the changes of the seasons.
-This tighter seasonal “window” will unquestionably translate to a more consistent car from week to week, day to day and most importantly round to round.
+This tighter seasonal “window” will unquestionably translate to a more consistent car from week to week, day to day and most importantly from round to round.